 Providing your offers are accepted, you only need to make one monthly payment and speak to one organisation.
 DMPs are available free of charge from voluntary or charitable organisations and are distinct from fee-charging organisations.
-DMPs mean you only need to contact one agency, rather than all your creditors individually, removing some stress.
-However, many do not deal with priority debts.

 If you do choose a DMP, the provider should ensure it is in your best interests.
 For example, the DMP should not run for an unreasonable length of time.
+Many DMP's do not cover priority debts however.